Dr. Mark is a veterinarian. He also trains dogs, mostly large breeds and those that suffer from aggression problems.

 The other hard subject to deal with is when a dog barks excessively but does not belong to you.
 I have included a listing of an electronic product and a demonstration video from YouTube.
 This may be needed when the dog barking is not your own, you will have no ability to increase or train the dog properly.

-Since the results reported with all of the ultrasonic bark control devices are variable, if this is your own dog I recommend you train it and not try one of these electronic solutions.
+Since the results reported with all of the ultrasonic bark control devices are variable if this is your own dog I recommend you train it and not try one of these electronic solutions.

 Almost all dogs bark at one time or another.
-Putting an electronic collar on to prevent a dog barking is inhumane.
+Putting an electronic collar on to prevent a dog from barking is inhumane.

 Just train your dog and control the excess.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.